The Low-Code vs No-Code Debate

 This has a wide array of benefits including speeding up the development lifecycle, expanding the developer pool, bringing business insights into the development process, and ultimately enabling better solutions.

 At Betty Blocks, we understand that every organization is different and that goals, strategies, and resources change over time.
-That’s why our platform can be used as either a low-code or a no-code platform.
+That’s why our platform can be used as either a no-code or low code development platform.
 Betty Blocks is a citizen development platform first and foremost.
 It enables citizen developers, whether on the business side or in IT, to speed up the development process and build better solutions in a safe and governed environment.

 Betty Blocks gives you the freedom to build advanced applications by using citizen development in the way that best suits your organization.
 Is your focus on enabling your experienced developers to build faster?
 Use Betty Blocks as a low-code platform.
-Or, does your IT department have a huge backlog whilst business-side employees are itching to solve problems?
+Does your IT department have a huge backlog whilst business-side employees are itching to solve problems?
 Use Betty Blocks as a no-code platform.
-And, of course, knowing how to use the platform effectively for your specific needs is something we’re here to help with.
-Reach out to one of our citizen development experts here.
+Knowing how to use the platform effectively for your specific needs is something we’re here to help with.

 Want to know more about citizen development?
 We recommend starting with our whitepaper: Getting Started With Citizen Development.